-Photos Of New House Members Show Republicans Elected More Men Named Mark Than Women
+These Photos Show Republicans Elected More Men Named Mark Than Women To The House

 After Democratic women and people of color swept congressional races in the midterms, the Republican Party's new class of representatives still looks about as white and male as it has for the past two centuries.
 Photos of each party's new members of Congress that Washington Post reporter Erica Werner tweeted on Wednesday highlight the fact that the next class of Democrats more closely resembles the American population, while the next class of Republicans resembles the yearbook of an all-boys school.
 In fact, there are more Republican men named Mark than women.